twignet/splicecom/README.md

 A valid username and passcode may be rejected if:
  - The push token is invalid or has been registered on another system
- - The brute force speed is too fast and is overwheling the remote system
+ - The brute force speed is too fast and is overwhelming the remote system

 3 threads and a speed setting of medium is usually fine.
 4 threads and fast is likely fine, depending on target hardware.
 More than that you may get false negative results.